Rich-T-kid/TODO-projects/README.md

 # Personal weekend projects

-## 55. Custom Parquet reader
-Implement a parquet reader that takes in a parquet file and prints it out in a pretty format

-## 66. ~~HTTP Server Built on a Raw TCP Server~~ -> (https://github.com/Rich-T-kid/Custom-HTTP-Server)
+## 55. ~~HTTP Server Built on a Raw TCP Server~~ -> (https://github.com/Rich-T-kid/Custom-HTTP-Server)
 * The TCP server listens for client connections, accepts raw byte streams, and then parses the HTTP request format (method, path, headers, and body).
 * Strengthens skills in network programming, parsing protocols, and managing connections.

+## 66. Custom Parquet reader
+* Implement a parquet reader that takes in a parquet file and prints it out in a pretty format

-## 77 Custom In-Memory SQL Query Engine
+## 77 Custom json validator and parser

-**What:** Build an in-memory columnar cache that parses basic SQL (SELECT, WHERE, GROUP BY), converts to AST → logical plan → physical plan, and executes column-by-column with vectorized operators (scan, filter, projection, aggregate).

-**Why:** Combines two critical database concepts—SQL query planning and columnar execution—showing how modern analytics engines like Trino/Arrow work under the hood.

-**Takeaways:**
-- Parse SQL into AST and map to relational algebra operators
-- Execute queries column-by-column for cache efficiency and vectorization
-- Understand why "batch-at-a-time" beats "row-at-a-time" processing
-- Learn transformation rules (predicate pushdown, join reordering)
-- Appreciate Arrow's memory model and SIMD optimization opportunities
+* take in json and check that its valid
+* parse the json and grab its values
+* no built in json librarys

+## 88 Very basic LSM tree implementation
+* Implement and test LSM tree Implementation